alexfcoding/NeuralLibrary/README.md

 - Loading pre-trained models from files
 - DLL to use neural networks in your project
 - Currently only multilayer perceptron network is supported

-Created from scratch for educational purposes.

-Used as secondary method in [LINK] project to recognize controlled object state by vibroacoustic signals.

 #### MNIST digits and user images recognition